bikbuk/odoo-robot-framework/README.md

-This is for making test automation using robotframework with seleniumlibrary for odoo
+This is premade keyword forked from [brain-tec](https://github.com/brain-tec) to make test automation via browser using robotframework with seleniumlibrary for odoo

 ## Installation